timlohse1104/tooling/README.md

 - [DeepL](https://www.deepl.com/) - DeepL trains artificial intelligence to understand and translate texts.
 - [ChatQPT](https://chatqpt.com/) - ChatQPT is a free online chat room that allows you to meet with people from all over the world.
 - [Artifact Hub](https://artifacthub.io/) - Artifact Hub is a web-based application that enables finding, installing, and publishing packages and configurations for CNCF projects.
+- [Emoji Finder](https://emojifinder.com/) - Emoji Finder helps you to find and copy emojis to any device.
+- [Emoji List](https://getemoji.com/) - Emoji List helps you to find and copy emojis to any device.